Qualification achieved in planning and conducting CIMIC activities in modern operational scenarios.

 The courses, based on an in-depth analysis of the professional profile, objectives and responsibilities of the CIMIC operator, were structured in a first common week, characterized by explanation of NATO doctrine, in-depth study of typical aspects of the civilian environment, negotiation, communication and, finally, sharing of field experience and cross-cultural skills.

-During the second week, however, the courses were divided into two parts, one dedicated to operators in the field (Field), the other reserved for personnel destined to work within a command (Staff) to develop, through role play and practical simulations of operational situations with increasing difficulty, a high-intensity exercise activity.
+During the second week, the courses were divided into two parts: one for the operators in the field (Field), the other reserved to the personnel meant to work within a Command (Staff) to develop, through role play and practical simulations of operational situations with increasing difficulty, a high-intensity exercise activity.

-Supporting that phase were various civic actors and representatives of cultural, religious and political associations in the Marca Trevigiana, with the aim of having an educational output closer to the reality of operational deployments.
+Various civilian actors and representatives of cultural, religious and political associations in the Marca Trevigiana supported this phase, with the aim of having an educational output closer to the reality of operational deployments.

-An educational offering, that of the MNCG, of excellence that makes it a valid and effective center of expertise and, contextually, training within the Atlantic Alliance, within the civil-military cooperation function.
+MNCG offers an educational excellence that makes it a valid and effective center of expertise and training within the Atlantic Alliance, with regard to civilian-military cooperation function.